-- (viii) Accounting System and Internal Control: The management is responsible for maintaining an adequate accounting system incorporating various internal controls appropriate to the size and nature of business.
+- (viii) Accounting system and internal control: The management is responsible for maintaining an adequate accounting system incorporating various internal controls appropriate to the size and nature of business.
 The auditor should assure himself that the accounting system is adequate and all the information which should be recorded has been recorded.
 Internal control system contributes to such assurance. - (ix) Audit conclusions and reporting: On the basis of the audit evidence, he should review and assess the audit conclusions.
-He should ascertain: - 1.
-As whether accounting policies have been consistently applied; - 2.
-Whether financial information complies with regulations and statutory requirements; and - 3.
-There is adequate disclosure of material matters relevant to the presentation of financial information subject to statutory requirements.
+He should ascertain: - (i) as whether accounting policies have been consistently applied; - (ii) whether financial information complies with regulations and statutory requirements; and - (iii) there is adequate disclosure of material matters relevant to the presentation of financial information subject to statutory requirements.